esphome/esphome-docs/components/lvgl.rst

 | LED         | Light                         |
 +-------------+-------------------------------+

-These are useful to perform :ref:`automations <automation>` triggered by actions performed at the screen.
+These are useful to make :ref:`automations <automation>` triggered by actions performed at the screen.
 Check out the :ref:`lvgl-seealso` section at the bottom of this document.

 Main Component
 --------------